CorvaeOboro/ultima_online_mods/README.md

 - Boothby - Art mods

 # CC0
-free to all , CC0 public domian , free to re-distribute , no credit needed
+free to all , CC0 public domain , free to re-distribute , no credit needed